 calendars, established by the Medical Education Leadership Team and posted during the application cycle for the entering class, and are subject to revision.

-Current Larner College of Medicine students and authorized users may access course schedules and catalogs in OASIS.
-A less-detailed Course Catalog (Year 4) for Visitors, non-authorized OASIS users is
+Current Larner College of Medicine (LCOM) students and authorized users may access course schedules and catalogs in OASIS.

 During the Foundations levels of the curriculum, all medical students are administratively scheduled for the same set of courses by the LCOM Registrar.
 The course coordinators for summer electives enroll students in their courses (e.g., global health

 Advanced Integration Level

 Offered during the winter of the Clerkship Year, scheduling for rising Advanced Integration Level students is accomplished through multiple lottery stages, followed by an ongoing add/drop period.
 The lottery is run to match students to their preferred

 When a lottery stage is run, it randomizes all of the participating students, then takes the first student on the list, looks at their selections and tries to place them in the highest prioritized selection.
 If the selection is already filled, it

 moves to that person’s second selection, until they are placed in something or until no open selections remain.
 Once the whole list of students has received the highest prioritized selection available when each name was chosen, the process

 repeats itself: all of the students are re-randomized and the software takes the first student off the list and looks at the first selection that has not been tried yet.
 OASIS continues this process round after round until all of the students